Basil is an easy herb to grow in your garden. Learn how to grow basil and try out the delicious pesto recipe!

 Pinch off the flower heads regularly before they bloom so plants can put all of their energy into leaf production.
 If the basil flowers, it changes the taste of the leaves and makes it less potent.
 When harvesting, do not cut the main stem, as it will not regrow.
 Pinch off individual leaves or leafy stems.
 Harvest the leaves as soon as the plant has enough to spare some.
 Keep basil cuttings in a jar of water.
-Just cut off the leaves with scissors on the lower two-thirds of the cutting, put the basil cutting in a jar of water and keep it at room temperature.
+Just cut off the leaves with scissors on the lower two-thirds of the cutting, and then put the basil cutting in a jar of water.
+Keep it at room temperature.

 Basil has a long history and has many benefits and uses.
 It has many health benefits such as improving appetite, being an anti-inflammatory, and containing anti-bacterial properties.
 Basil helps repel insects as well.
 When you're in the garden, try rubbing some basil leaves on your skin, or plant basil throughout the garden to keep harmful insects away.

 I love to make basil pesto during the summer and freeze it to use throughout the year.
 It is easy to make and can be frozen in ice cube trays or in a container or baggie.
 The recipe I use has optional cheese, and you can use your preferred nuts.